snehilsanyal/VConvIITG/README.md

 | [**SLOT 4**]() | Chemistry + Physics + Chemical + Environment| **03:15 PM - 03:45 PM**  |VWXYZ12|

 **Kindly enter in the dedicated time slot**.
-Each department has UG,PG, Research Scholars and faculties all of them will be entering together.
+Each department has UG, PG, Research Scholars and Faculties.
+All of them will be entering together.

 ### Utilities:
 **Avatars:**